-To create a Minecraft map using this method, several steps are necessary.
+To create a Minecraft map using the Tiles software, several steps are necessary.

 Please read all information before asking for support.
 A handful of programs are required, all of which can be installed free of charge for private purposes.
 If you need more information about the specific programs, please contact the respective developers.